jqnatividad/qsv/README.md

 The same is true with the write buffer (default: 64k) with the `QSV_WTR_BUFFER_CAPACITY` environment variable.

-### Parallelization
+### Multithreading
-Several commands support parallelization/multi-threading - `stats`, `frequency` and `split`.
+Several commands support multithreading - `stats`, `frequency` and `split`.

 Previously, these commands spawned several jobs equal to the number of logical processors.
-After extensive benchmarking, it turns out doing so often results in the multi-threaded runs running slower than single-threaded runs.
+After extensive benchmarking, it turns out doing so often results in the multithreaded runs running slower than single-threaded runs.

-Parallelized jobs do increase performance - to a point.
-After a certain number of threads, there are not only diminishing returns, the parallelization overhead actually results in slower runs.
+Multithreaded jobs do increase performance - to a point.
+After a certain number of threads, there are not only diminishing returns, the multithreading overhead actually results in slower runs.

 Starting with qsv 0.22.0, a heuristic of setting the maximum number of jobs to the number of logical processors divided by 3 is applied.
 The user can still manually override this using the `--jobs` command-line option or the `QSV_MAX_JOBS` environment variable, but testing shows negative returns start at around this point.